j796160836/homebridge-sengled/README.md

 Note that I only have **Element Classic A19 Kit (Light bulbs + Hub)** to test
 https://us.sengled.com/products/element-classic-kit

+This plugin is still in beta.
 If you encounter anything out of this product.
-Pull Request is welcome 🙃.
+Issue and Pull Request is welcome 🙂.

 # Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: npm install -g homebridge-sengled
+2. Install this plugin using: `npm install -g homebridge-sengled`
 3. Update your configuration file.
 See below for a sample.

 # Configuration